pysam-developers/pysam/doc/glossary.rst

       ``[ (0,3), (1,5), (0,2) ]`` refers to an alignment with 3 matches, 5 insertions
       and another 2 matches.

-   region
-      A genomic region, stated relative to a reference sequence.
-A region consists of reference name ('chr1'), start (100000), and end (200000).
+   region A genomic region, stated relative to a reference sequence.
+A
-      0-based coordinates.
-Can be expressed as a string ('chr1:10000:20000')
+      region consists of reference name ('chr1'), start (10000), and end (20000).
+Start and end can be omitted for regions spanning a whole chromosome.
+If end is missing, the region will span from start to the end of the chromosome.
+Within pysam, coordinates are 0-based, half-open intervals, i.e., the position 10,000 is part of the interval, but 20,000 is not.
+An exception are :term:`samtools` compatible region strings such as
+      'chr1:10000:20000', which are closed, i.e., both positions 10,000
+      and 20,000 are part of the interval.

    column
       Reads that are aligned to a base in the :term:`reference` sequence.